14 October 2020, 20:00

 We’re using face filters to make ourselves prettier, track our daily steps on our iPhones, and rely on Google Maps to find our destination.
 But what exactly is the impact of these technologies?
 With The Hmm on …, hosted by Felix Meritis in Amsterdam, we reflect on these playful, serious, and sometimes disturbing developments in internet culture.

-As a policy advisor and researcher at Bits of Freedom, Lotte focuses primarily on the power relations between the state and the citizens, with a special eye on facial recognition.
+As a policy advisor and researcher at Bits of Freedom, Lotte focuses primarily on the power relations between the state and its citizens, with a special eye on facial recognition.
 In her opinion, we don’t need a new law that will protect us against this technology.
-By highlighting the ethical issues and the legal side of facial recognition tonight, she will explain why.
+Tonight she will explain why, by highlighting the ethical issues and the legal side of facial recognition.